Soundhariya Viswanathan / Reading Time: 6 mins

-The last 6+ months has changed the way India worked.
+Since 2020, there has been a major shift in the way companies worked (Lucky us though).
 The COVID-19 sped up remote working as the future for anybody who can telework.
 Since then, the line between work and personal lives has blurred.
 As the days pass by, the workforces across domains are trying to adapt themselves to the remote work model.

 2020 has been the most challenging year for personal and professional lives for people across spectrum.
 The topic of mental wellness has gained more relevance in the recent months due to the negative impact the pandemic brought on the global economy and daily lives.

 At GoFloaters, as remote-first company we continue to build 100% remote company which is a motivating, vibrant and successful.

 Being remote has been a part of our ethos.
 And so, we understand the importance of mental wellness and building a great team.
 As a team, we have always emphasized on the sensitizing and dealing with employee stress, isolation, depression, and other work insecurities.
 Our founders and key team members take the lead to engage frequently with employees and keeping a tab on our well-being.

 For us, happiness with remote work matters!
 At a start-up it is common to have a burnout, but at GoFloaters we take work-life balance seriously.
 We love to inspire each other every day and create healthy work environment.
 There are 4 simple ways in which we analyse and keep a check on the mental well-being of our colleagues: